glenn20/mpr-thing/README.md

 I know that there is no paucity of very cool terminal apps for talking to your micropython boards.
 I like the mpremote approach but just wanted to add some convenience commands and found it easier to merge in some other stuff from some old cli tools I have.
-I really didn't mean to re-invent the wheel.
+In that sense, this tool scratches a particular itch of mine - I really didn't mean to re-invent the wheel.